 The appointment process

-Gordon Tollefson, a Deputy Lieutenant of West Yorkshire has been invited by the Archbishop of York to chair the panel which has the responsibility to nominate the next Dean.
+Dr Matthew Andrews, Pro-Vice Chancellor at the University of Gloucestershire, has been invited by the Archbishop of Canterbury to chair the panel which has the responsibility to nominate the next Dean.
 The other members of the appointment panel are:

-Nicola Sullivan (Dean of Southwell - the Cathedrals’ Representative nominated by the Archbishop of York)
+- Sue Jones (Dean of Liverpool and the Cathedrals' representative nominated by the Archbishop of Canterbury)

 As part of the interview process, we make use of psychometric profiling to support appointment and discernment work.
 Shortlisted candidates will be invited to complete psychometric questionnaires and discuss the themes from these with an external consultant.

-The current stipend for Deans is £37,670 per annum.
-The Dean will live in The Deanery, Cathedral Close, Bradford.
+The current stipend for Deans is £38,050 per annum (from April 2022).
 The role will be offered under Common Tenure.

 Eligibility & pre-employment enquiries